-You work like a dog Monday to Friday, take your holiday when someone says you can, prop up lazy and incompetent colleagues, the management don’t appreciate your hard work and loyalty, and you try to fit your ‘real life’ into the gaps even though you’re shattered and have 1000 other things to do.
+You work like a dog Monday to Friday, take your holiday when someone says you can, prop up lazy and incompetent colleagues, the management doesn’t appreciate your hard work and loyalty, and you try to fit your ‘real life’ into the gaps even though you’re shattered and have 1000 other things to do.

 This continues until your mid-sixties when you’re ‘rewarded’ with a meagre financial payment as compensation for giving up the best part of your life for something that brought you no personal satisfaction… and that’s if you even make it to retirement.

 But there are no rules anymore and it doesn’t have to be this way.

-There’s a saying I love: “the days are long but the years are short” and as long as you can pay your rent and eat, you can use your skills to work however you like, wherever you like and for whomever you like.
+There’s a saying I love: “The days are long but the years are short” and as long as you can pay your rent and eat, you can use your skills to work however you like, wherever you like and for whoever you like.

 Millions of people work this way so there is absolutely no reason why you can’t too – and I think you know that or you wouldn’t be reading this.